Benefits Of The Collaborative Divorce Process Compared With The Traditional Adversarial Process

-There is a team approach in the collaborative process wherein professionals in allied divorce related fields are used to lead the collaborative team in their subject areas – a financial professional for asset, obligation and spousal support amount issues, a mental health professional serving as a coach for the parties while the legal divorce is proceeding and a child specialist who aids the parties with their parent plan.
-These allied professionals can do a superior and more cost effective job than the attorney, collaborative or adversary, in understanding and organizing the issues of their subject area or serving as support for the parties while the legal case is proceeding.
+There is a team approach in the collaborative divorce.
+Attorneys and professionals in allied divorce related fields are used to lead the collaborative team in their fields of expertise.
+They are: 1) a financial professional for asset, obligation and spousal support payment issues; 2) a licensed mental health professional as a divorce coach attending to the clients’ emotional divorce while the legal divorce is proceeding; and 3) a licensed mental health professional who serves as a child specialist in aiding the clients with the parenting aspects of the case, including the parent plan.
+These allied professionals do a superior and more cost effective job than do attorneys, who often attempt to take on these skill sets at a higher fee structure.

 Preserving Family Relationships.

-The entire collaborative team, attorneys included, has a guiding principle to help preserve the family relationships and support the children in a balanced fashion rather than advocating for parental agendas.
-Too often we have seen families torn apart and children needlessly suffer because of the nature of the adversary process.
+The entire collaborative team, attorneys included, has a guiding principle of helping preserve the transitioning family’s connections, especially where children are involved.
+Too often we see families torn apart and children needlessly suffering because of the sometimes hostile and often competitive, win-lose nature of the adversarial divorce.

 Control and Client Empowerment.

-The collaborative attorneys perform many of the same kind of advice giving, option exploring and law explanation functions as adversary attorneys.
-However, there is a strong emphasis on empowering the clients by allowing the case to be theirs rather than one taken over by the attorneys.
+The collaborative attorneys perform many of the same kinds of legal functions as they might ordinarily – providing legal advice, exploring legal options and explaining the law.
+However, there is a strong emphasis on empowering the clients by allowing the case to be theirs’ rather than one taken over by the attorneys, as can easily happen in the adversarial divorce.

 Confidentiality of Family Affairs.